xcapaldi/buckler/README.md

 ```
 usage: buckler.py [-h] [-p PATH] [-c] source

+search crossref for given DOI to generate bibtex/natbib reference

 positional arguments:
   source                search for the reference info of the DOI or website
                         you input here